melezhik/outthentic/README.md

 ```

-Story file is just an any perl script that print something into STDOUT.
+Outhentic story is just an any perl script that print something into stdout.

 - Create a story check: